Happyr/Doctrine-Specification/docs/1-creatingSpecs.md

 To make your life easier you may use the `Happyr\DoctrineSpecification\BaseSpecification` class.
 When you extend this class you don't need to bother with `getFilter` or `modify`.
 You need to do 2 things:

-1. If you implement a constructor, make sure to call the parent constructor with $dqlAlias
+1. If you implement a constructor, make sure to call the parent constructor with $context
 2. Implement `getSpec` to return your `Specifications`

 Consider the following example.